Covid19 coronavirus: Kiwis moving home 'gutted' after flights cancelled

 However he said packing up your life didn't happen overnight and as an added complication he also had to pay off a child support debt in Australia before he was allowed to leave the country.

-He had just had the travel ban related to the debt revoked when the government put a halt on incoming flights.
+He had just had the travel ban related to the debt revoked when the Government put a halt on incoming flights.

 Little said the announcement had come as a shock to them and the first indication they had was when his partner received an email from Air New Zealand last night notifying them that their flights had been cancelled.